 The effect is like being forced to endure an unrelenting nuclear attack.

 Overcoming obstacles in life is hard.
 But life is full of personal challenges and we have to summon the courage to face them.

 This post contains affiliate links which means that I may earn a commission if you use them.
 I only recommend tools that I use and trust.
 You can read the full disclosure policy here.

 But you may be enduring the onslaught of multiple difficulties in life – maybe you are stressed out after being retrenched, your relationship with your teen is terrible, your best friend is dating your ex, you’re behind with your bills…..

-Consider this YouTube video which gives a different view of facing challenges in life:
+Consider this YouTube video which shows you why you need to face your challenges in life:

 So while we may rant and rail against the personal difficulties in life you face, they serve a vital purpose.